-E. Norco College Fuel Cell
+D. Norco College Fuel Cell

 1. NC is paying Doosan \$120,000 a year to maintain a Fuel Cell at the college and keep it running efficiently.
 The removal of the NC Fuel Cell is in the Solar Planning RFQ/P that is being issued.
 That cost of the removal can be a separate discussion.
 DLR has been tasked to provide an engineering study on the fuel cell and its negative impact to the college in alignment with the District Sustainability and Climate Action Plan.
+The Fuel Cell is being included in the District Solar procurement.
+It is believed that the system is probably at the end of its life span and the recommendation by the team will be to remove it.

-• Discuss the removal of the fuel cell and the negative impact it has had on the college.
-No update
+Discuss the removal of the fuel cell and the negative impact it has had on the college.

-F. Facilities Use Fees
+E. Facilities Use Fees